jkoz/jkoz.github.io/_posts/2021-03-11-red-seal-preparation.md

 - upon cranking, voltage drop of
     - battery is at least 9.6V
-    - crank solenoid on starter should be less than or equal to  0.2V
+    - voltage drop bw crank solenoid on starter should be less than or equal to  0.2V
     - for 500A draw, voltage loss should be around 0.7V (0.5V for all cables, 0.2 for selonoid)
 - note:
     - upon simulating motor draw, carbon pile draws 500A on 12V system and 250A on 24V system